seanso/rhel-kolla-openstack/README.md

 * **docker/neutron/neutron-server/Dockerfile.j2**

-Again had to seperate rhel from oraclelinux and centos because some packages have diffrante names or does not exists
+Seperate rhel from Oracleinux and Centos because some packages have diffrante names or does not exists.

 ```diff --git a/docker/neutron/neutron-server/Dockerfile.j2 b/docker/neutron/neutron-server/Dockerfile.j2
 index 9694778..302b431 100644